 kimberlite pipe found in the Colorado-Wyoming State line district.

-I never thought I would see the day, but there has been talk of banning gold panning in California.
-After years of panning for diamond indicator minerals in streams in search of diamond deposits, the only damage I can even imagine one might accomplish with a gold pan is develop stiff knees and lower back pains a trip to a chiropractor.
-Banning hobby dredging is bad enough, but is more like banning Tonka Toys to keep kids from digging holes in sand piles.
+I never thought I would see the day, but there has been talk of a ban on gold panning in California.
+After years of panning for diamond indicator minerals in streams in search of diamond deposits, the only damage I can even imagine one might accomplish with a gold pan is develop stiff knees and lower back pains requiring a trip to a chiropractor.
+Banning hobby dredging is bad enough, but this is like banning Tonka Toys to keep kids from digging holes in sand piles because of environmental damage.

 |Placer gold from Gerald Stout recovered on Rock Creek near |